Kihy/ANIDSC/README.md

 The dataset folder structure should be something like ./datasets/{dataset_name}/pcap/{filename}

+Any pcap file should work, the main dataset used for testing is the UQ-IoT-IDS dataset: https://espace.library.uq.edu.au/view/UQ:17b44bb
+Some test data are also available in ./datasets/test_data/pcap folder

 There is no restriction on code structure

 # Setting Up environment